rocketechgroup/airglue/README.md

 ### Example DAG
 There is an example DAG created in this repository called [example_glue](airglue/example/example_glue).
 It is designed to be a `show case` DAG that demos a lot of supported features in Airglue.

-In order for this DAG to work, the `make` command must be executed with the following variables
+In order for this DAG to work, the `airglue@<project_id>.iam.gserviceaccount.com` service account must be granted the following roles
+- Project Level: BigQuery Data Editor and BigQuery Job User
+- Bucket Level: Storage Object Admin on the bucket defined below using the environment variable `AIRGLUE_EXAMPLE_BUCKET_NAME`

+And the `make` command must be executed with the following variables
 - `AIRGLUE_SANDBOX_PROJECT_ID`: A GCP project id for your sandbox environment.
 - `AIRGLUE_EXAMPLE_BUCKET_NAME`: An example GCS bucket used to persist data.
 The service account must be able to write into this bucket.